dcperera/dcperera.github.io/_pages/about.md

 **CV**
-If you are here to check my CV please click on the menu tab on the top right corner and click on the CV from the drop-down menu.
+If you are here to check my CV please click [here](https://dcperera.github.io/cv/).

 For more info